Stephen Molumphy: Waterford

-Molumphy served as a selector with Waterford but in the middle of the 2021 season due to work commitments with the Irish Defence Forces in the UK Defence Academy, Oxford, to be replaced by Tom Feeney.
+Molumphy served as a selector with Waterford but in the middle of the 2020 season due to work commitments with the Irish Defence Forces in the UK Defence Academy, Oxford, to be replaced by Tom Feeney.

 Kerry

 In September 2021 Molumphy was appointed as manager of the Kerry senior hurling team for the coming season.

 In his first game in charge Kerry recorded their first victory over Tipperary 0-17 to 0-14 in the Munster Hurling Cup quarter-final.
 He later lead his side to the Joe McDonagh Cup final.
-Only to fall short to Antrim.
+Only to fall short to Antrim by a single point in the final, the closest Kerry have ever come to promotion to Liam McCarthy hurling.
+He was credited with lowering the average age of the Kerry hurling team from 35 to 24 between 2022 and 2024.
+In his third year as manager, Kerry finished third in the McDonagh Championship after beating Westmeath, Meath and Down.

+After three years as manager of the Kerry senior hurling team, Molumphy stepped down as manager due to work commitments.